3 Sales Voicemail Statistics You Should Know

 The second someone screws up your name, you instantly see them as a stranger, and the only thing worse than a call from a stranger is a call from a stranger trying to sell you something – poof, instant deletion.

 We’ve all had that voicemail where we need to listen to it 5 times just to get the information we need to call back.

-Unless it’s from your dear grandmother, chances are that you aren’t going to make the effort to listen again and again to get the gist of the message.
+Unless it’s from your dear grandmother, the chances are that you aren’t going to make an effort to listen again and again to get the gist of the message.

 One method I have heard and am completely on board with is scouting out the contact’s LinkedIn profile and then leaving the message while looking at it.

 It might sound silly, but if you can visualize who you are leaving the sales voicemail for, you are better able to develop the correct tone of voice.

 Above all, try to keep it friendly and professional.